Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Methods

 \section{Methods}

 Metadynamics sampling (MTD) with a classical force-field was used to obtain free-energy landscapes as a function of $n$ collective variables.
 Equilibrium populations at critical points of a given landscape were then collected with Umbrella Sampling (US).
 Structural analysis of the US trajectories was then performed with a python-based unsupervised learning protocol.
+In order to explore the effects of finite concentration and bias potential at the electrode, a continuum model was developed within the modified Poisson-Boltzmann equation framework with inclusion of chemical equilibrium parameterized from the sampled free-energy differences.
+Finally, reduction potentials were calculated using the results of the continuum model and quantum-chemical calculations of the structures obtained from the unsupervised learning analysis.